 The Tellus Science Museum has an impressive collection of minerals, fossils, and early machines.
 Formerly the home of evangelist Samuel Porter Jones, Rose Lawn Museum tells of his life and ministry.

-Learn about the Native Americans that lived nearby at the Etowah Indian Mounds Interpretive Trail, which has mounds dating back to 1000 AD.
+Learn about the Native Americans who lived nearby at the Etowah Indian Mounds Interpretive Trail, which has mounds dating back to 1000 AD.
 Bartow History Museum has interactive exhibits on the area’s history, from the Cherokee tribes that inhabited it to the present.

-Where to Eat
+Where to Eat in Cartersville

 Cartersville has both chain restaurants and local offerings.
 Table 20 offers fresh cuisine with international influences.
 Appalachian Grill is known for its pecan-crusted chicken and grilled steaks.